WuerthPhoenix/tornado/src/common/api/doc/README.md

 # Common API

-The common API module contains the Trait definitions for cross-component communication.
+The *tornado_common_api* crate contains the API for cross-component communication.
 Three main components are currently defined:
 - The Collectors
 - The Tornado Engine